-TLC Confirms ‘Counting On’ Season 8, Will New Season Include Jill, Jessa & Josh Duggar’s New Baby?
+TLC Confirms ‘Counting On’ Season 8: Will New Season Include Jill, Jessa, & Josh Duggar’s New Baby?

 “Hope Josh kept his hands to himself at Thanksgiving and that no girls fell into a tryptophan nap,” another commented on this year’s Thanksgiving family picture.
 “He loves those sleeping girls!”

-Other members of the Duggar family that will not make an appearance on Counting On season 8 are Jill Duggar and Derick Dillard, as well as their baby boys, Israel and Samuel.
-Earlier this fall, TLC revealed that the 29-year-old husband has been eliminated from the cast due to his transphobic tweets aimed at Jazz Jennings, a star of a TLC show, I Am Jazz.
+Other members of the Duggar family who will not make an appearance on Counting On Season 8 are Jill Duggar and Derick Dillard, as well as their baby boys, Israel and Samuel.
+Earlier this fall, TLC revealed that the 29-year-old husband has been eliminated from the cast due to his transphobic tweets aimed at Jazz Jennings, the star of the TLC show I Am Jazz.

 Jill Duggar’s husband recently confirmed on Twitter that his whole family, including the new baby, will not be appearing in the new season.